ibm-cloud-docs/power-iaas/ha-dr-public-cloud.md

 The host failure recovery process involves restarting the VSIs on alternate hosts and results in a complete reboot of the operating system.
 After the operating system is rebooted, the applications must be restarted to recover and resume as per your standard boot procedures.
 {: note}

-The host failure recovery:

-- Is enabled by default for all VSIs in the {{site.data.keyword.powerSys_notm}} environment.

-- Does not restart pinned VSIs.
-[Pinning virtual server instances](/docs/power-iaas?topic=power-iaas-powervs-faqs#pinning) to specific hosts results in extended downtime, as the recovery depends on the time that is taken to repair the failed host.
-To prevent or minimize downtime, ensure that the VSIs are not pinned to the host and are enabled for Automated remote restart.

-- Restarts the VSI on another host with a different physical serial number.
-If your software depends on serial numbers, consider using capabilities such as virtual serial numbers (VSN) for IBM i, depending on your independent software vendor (ISV) licensing policies.